dtuyenle/SnappyJob/README.md

 Crawler written in Python - crawl multiple sites and grab information then run through a baby model nltk category for salary and job category
 Nodejs and angularjs used for rendering data.

+Best part I even manual define keyword for Twitter api to serve the widget ( waste of time again )

 Simple shit - Should have used reactjs for this though but angular2 is tempting